 In previous tutorials, everything revolved around the concept of nodes.
 Scenes are simply a collection of nodes.
 They become active once they enter the scene tree.

 The way Godot works internally is as follows.
 There is the OS class, which is the only instance that runs at the beginning.
 Afterwards, all drivers, servers, scripting languages, scene system, etc are loaded.

 When initialization is complete, OS needs to be supplied a MainLoop to run.
 Up to this point, all this is internals working (you can check main/main.cpp file in the source code if you are ever interested to see how this works internally).

 The user program, or game, starts in the MainLoop.
 This class has a few methods, for initialization, idle (frame-synchronized callback), fixed (physics-synchronized callback), and input.
-Again, this is really low level and when making games in Godot, writing your own MainLoop does not even make sense.
+Again, this is low level and when making games in Godot, writing your own MainLoop seldom makes sense.

 One of the ways to explain how Godot works is that it's a high level game engine over a low level middleware.

 The scene system is the game engine, while the OS and servers are the low level API.

 The scene system provides its own main loop to OS, SceneTree.
 This is automatically instanced and set when running a scene, no need to do any extra work.